pulp-platform/dory/README.md

 ------------
 The execution of dory requires the following folders:
 1. dory: repository with the framework
-2. backend: backend kernels developed for DORY flow execution
+2. pulp-nn: repository with backend kernels developed for DORY flow execution

-Execute the following commands to clone DORY:
+Execute the following commands to clone DORY and pulp-nn backend:
 ```
 git clone https://github.com/pulp-platform/dory
+git submodule update --init --recursive
 ```

 Execution